thomasdane/wordFrequencyCounter/Readme.md

 The brute force solution would be to spin this program up on multiple instances and process 1 book per instance.
 I have read about running .NET/C# on AWS Lambda by having node spawn the .NET process http://itmeze.com/2016/01/06/running-c-on-aws-lambda
 So we could run program on Lambda, and have it run every time a new book is uploaded to S3.
+- Other mini optimizations: File Reader - One way to speed this up would be to pre-allocate the size of the array  http://cc.davelozinski.com/c-sharp/the-fastest-way-to-read-and-process-text-files

 ##Limitations
 - words with hyphens will have issues. they will be counted correctly, but display incorrectly. for example,